How To Deal With Fashion Haters

 It’s one of the more discouraging things that comes along with being a fashion trendsetter - dealing with people who just don’t get fashion.

-When I was working on the article about What To Wear To Class, I realized that some people are extremely judgmental about the topic, to the point of ridiculing others who don’t dress the way they do.
+When I was working on the article about What to Wear to Class, I was reminded that some people are extremely judgmental about the topic, to the point of ridiculing others who don’t dress the way they do.

-Unless you live in New York City or another fabulous area that’s full of diversity, it’s likely that you’ll encounter people that don’t understand the things you wear, or who criticize your fashion choices.
+Unless you live in a big city or another fabulous area that’s full of diversity, it’s likely that you’ll encounter people that don’t understand the things you wear, and/or people who will criticize your fashion choices.
+It comes with the territory of dressing outside the box and, unfortunately, it’s something you’re going to have to learn to navigate.

 Here are some tips on how to deal with this negativity while staying fabulous and true to yourself.